alexbrillant/csgames-presentation/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)
 This project adheres to Standard.
 Our CI enforces this, so we suggest you enable linting to keep your project compliant during development.

-**To Lint on Commit**

-This is implemented using [ghooks](https://github.com/gtramontina/ghooks).
-There is no additional setup needed.

-**Bypass Lint**

-If you have to bypass lint for a special commit that you will come back and clean (pushing something to a branch etc.) then you can bypass git hooks with adding `--no-verify` to your commit command.

-**Understanding Linting Errors**

-The linting rules are from JS Standard and React-Standard.
-[Regular JS errors can be found with descriptions here](http://eslint.org/docs/rules/), while [React errors and descriptions can be found here](https://github.com/yannickcr/eslint-plugin-react).